DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md

 ### Map Data Source Fields

-Header filter data objects should have the `text` and `value` fields, but when the data objects are fetched from a server, you have no control over their fields.
+Header filter data objects should have the `text` and `value` fields.
+However, data objects fetched from a server may not have these fields.
 In this case, map the original data source to the `text` + `value` structure.
 A mapped data source should also include key fields from the original data source.

 [note] We recommend that you keep the [allowSearch]({basewidgetpath}/Configuration/columns/headerFilter/#allowSearch) option set to **false** because searching produces incorrect results when data source fields are mapped.